-The purchase of 1187395 BC and its subsidiary, ZMNL, are considered an acquisition of exploration and evaluation assets as 1187935 BC and ZMNL had no other assets other than the ten Exploration Licenses (the "EL's") in Nigeria held by ZMNL, three of the EL's pertain to niobium-tantalum ("Nb-Ta") exploration (each being a "Nb-Ta EL"), and the remaining seven EL's are for gold and lead-zinc exploration (each being a "Au-Pb EL").
-As a result, the total consideration paid (US\$96,000 (\$122,496)) was allocated to the Nasarawa Property acquisition costs.
+The Company's subsidiary ZMNL holds 100% interest in three Exploration Licenses (the "EL's") in Nigeria which pertain to niobium-tantalum ("Nb-Ta") exploration.
+The total consideration paid (US\$96,000 (\$122,496)) was allocated to the Nasarawa Property acquisition costs.